Tale of the Lychee Mirror: Story

 Tân Saⁿ (Tan) is a scholar who is native to Quanzhou in southern Fujian province.
 When he sent his brother- and sister-in-law to Guangnan, he stopped in Chaozhou.
-During the Lantern Festival, Tan met N̂g Gō͘-niû (Ng) by chance and they fell in love with one another.
-Lim, a local rich man's son, also saw Ng in the lantern show, and he was shocked by Ng's beauty.
-So Lim asked for a blind date and sent a lot of bride-price to Ng's house, because he wanted to marry Ng.
-Ng's father was greedy so he agreed to Lim's proposal.
-Ng did not want to obey her father's decision but she was obligated to, so she fell into deep sorrow.
+During the Lantern Festival, Tan met Ngou Nie (Ngou) by chance and they fell in love with one another.
+Lim, a local rich man's son, also saw Ngou in the lantern show, and he was shocked by Ngou's beauty.
+So Lim asked for a blind date and sent a lot of bride-price to Ngou's house, because he wanted to marry Ngou.
+Ngou's father was greedy so he agreed to Lim's proposal.
+Ngou did not want to obey her father's decision but she was obligated to, so she fell into deep sorrow.

-In June, Ng went to the embroidery room (繡樓) accompanied by her maidservant, Ang.
-At that time, Tan returned to Chaozhou seeking Ng.
+In June, Ngou went to the embroidery room (繡樓) accompanied by her maidservant, Ang.
+At that time, Tan returned to Chaozhou seeking Ngou.
 They recognized one another in the long distance and were filled with all kinds of emotions.
-Ng threw her handkerchief with lychee to Tan to show her own feeling.
-Tan was very excited and then he came up with an idea to go to Ng's house to see her again.
+Ngou threw her handkerchief with lychee to Tan to show her own feeling.
+Tan was very excited and then he came up with an idea to go to Ngou's house to see her again.

-Several days later, Tan, disguised as a person, broke the treasure mirror on purpose.
-So he could sell himself to Ng's family as a servant to compensate the mirror.
-Ng guessed Tan's motive so she was very happy but worried.
+Several days later, Tan, disguised himself as a traveling mirror polisher to gain entry to the Ngou family mansion.
+While polishing the family's "treasure mirror" (a priceless heirloom), he deliberately broke it.
+So he could sell himself to Ngou's family as a servant to compensate the mirror.
+Ngou guessed Tan's motive so she was very happy but worried.
 She could not deny the marriage with Lim and stay with Tan forever.

-A year later, Tan still could not know what Ng's mind exactly.
+A year later, Tan still could not know what Ngou's mind exactly.
 He was so disappointed that he decided to return to Quanzhou.
-Ang asked the reasons then she sent a letter written by Tan to Ng.
-After reading his letter, Ng was very moved and met Tan alone.
+Ang asked the reasons then she sent a letter written by Tan to Ngou.
+After reading his letter, Ngou was very moved and met Tan alone.
 They loved each other deeply and decided to stay with each other no matter how hard the difficulties were.
-Lim could not wait to marry Ng, so he asked Ng to marry him within three days.
-Tan and Ng had no choice but to escape from Chaozhou to Quanzhou.
+Lim could not wait to marry Ngou, so he asked Ngou to marry him within three days.
+Tan and Ngou had no choice but to escape from Chaozhou to Quanzhou.